Most Affordable Online MFT Programs 2026

 2. Lamar University

-Lamar University's Master of Education (MEd) in counseling, marriage, couples, and family track is offered primarily online, allowing you to complete coursework in areas such as counseling theories, human development, and group counseling while managing your current work schedule.
+Lamar University offers a primarily online Master of Education (MEd) in counseling, marriage, couples, and family track that allows you to complete graduate coursework while maintaining your work schedule.
+Classes cover core areas such as counseling theories, human development, and group counseling through a flexible online format designed for working professionals.

 3. Touro University Worldwide